ZBar/ZBar/iphone/doc/ZBarReaderViewController.rst

    .. member:: UIImagePickerControllerCameraDevice cameraDevice

       The camera device to use for scanning.
+Defaults to the system default camera.

    .. member:: UIImagePickerControllerCameraFlashMode cameraFlashMode

       The "flash" (aka torch) mode to use while scanning.
 Defaults to UIImagePickerControllerCameraFlashModeAuto.

+   .. member:: UIImagePickerControllerQualityType videoQuality

+      The resolution to use while scanning.
+Defaults to UIImagePickerControllerQuality640x480.

    .. member:: ZBarReaderView *readerView